tsipkens/bidias/README.md

 A program to invert CPMA-DMA data to find the two-dimensional mass-mobility distribution associated with [Sipkens et al. (Submitted)][1].

-### Description

 This program is organized into several packages and classes.

-#### Main script
+### Scripts in upper director

+###### `main*.m` scripts

-The `main.m` scripts in the top directory of the code can be called to demonstrate use of the code.
+The `main*.m` scripts in the top directory of the code can be called to demonstrate use of the code.
 Scripts to execute this program should be structured as follows:

 1. Optionally, one can define a phantom used to generate synthetic data and a